julioserpone/App/CONTRIBUTING.md

 If you find out your bug is actually a duplicate of another bug and only notice that after you created it, please also close your bug with a short reference to the other issue that was there before.

 #### Reporting security issues
-If you wish to contact us privately about any security exploits in Antvel, you can send us a email to gustavoocanto@gmail.com
+If you wish to contact us privately about any security exploits in Epikfy, you can send us a email to gustavoocanto@gmail.com

 ## Feature requests